Shopify/cli/packages/cli/README.md

 ```
 USAGE
-  $ shopify hydrogen preview [--debug] [--env <value> | --env-branch <value>] [--inspector-port <value>]
+  $ shopify hydrogen preview [--codegen-config-path <value> [--codegen --build]] [--debug] [--entry <value> ] [--env
-    [--legacy-runtime] [--path <value>] [--port <value>] [--verbose]
+    <value> | --env-branch <value>] [--inspector-port <value>] [--legacy-runtime] [--path <value>] [--port <value>]
+    [--verbose] [--watch ]

 FLAGS
+  --build                        Builds the app before starting the preview server.
+  --codegen                      Automatically generates GraphQL types for your project’s Storefront API queries.
+  --codegen-config-path=<value>  Specifies a path to a codegen configuration file.
+Defaults to `<root>/codegen.ts` if
+                                 this file exists.
-  --debug                   Enables inspector connections to the server with a debugger such as Visual Studio Code or
+  --debug                        Enables inspector connections to the server with a debugger such as Visual Studio Code
-                            Chrome DevTools.
+                                 or Chrome DevTools.
+  --entry=<value>                Entry file for the worker.
+Defaults to `./server`.
   --env=<value>                  Specifies the environment to perform the operation using its handle.
-Fetch the handle using
+Fetch the handle
-                            the `env list` command.
+                                 using the `env list` command.
   --env-branch=<value>           Specifies the environment to perform the operation using its Git branch name.
   --inspector-port=<value>       The port where the inspector is available.
 Defaults to 9229.
   --legacy-runtime               Runs the app in a Node.js sandbox instead of an Oxygen worker.
   --path=<value>                 The path to the directory of the Hydrogen storefront.
 Defaults to the current directory
                                  where the command is run.
   --port=<value>                 The port to run the server on.
 Defaults to 3000.
   --verbose                      Outputs more information about the command's execution.
+  --watch                        Watches for changes and rebuilds the project.

 DESCRIPTION
   Runs a Hydrogen storefront in an Oxygen worker for production.